 In the first week, 76% of employees believe training is the most important factor.
 So, you need to make sure you nail your new recruit's training schedule.

 Practice makes perfect, so fine-tune your training via feedback from employees and find out which areas of training need more attention.

 Only 44% of new employees report a positive experience regarding how they were welcomed to their new organisation.

 How we do things at PayFit

-At PayFit, we want to create that WOW effect right from the start.
+At PayFit, we want to create that WOW factor right from the start.

-We aim to please new joiners with a surprise welcome package and a postcard from the team, tasty welcome breakfast and lunch.
+We aim to please new joiners with a surprise welcome package, postcard from the team and tasty welcome breakfast and lunch.